How to Ship a Simple Feature in Two Months

 What problem was I trying to solve again?Conclusion

 This is actually what happened.
 No matter how many times I tell myself I will never fall into this trap again, I keep on doing it.
 Next time will be different.
 In any case, the new notebook view looks good and allows you to delete notebooks.
 I hope to have this shipped this year.Thank you for reading!
-Share your thoughts with me on mastodon or via email.
+Share your thoughts with me on bluesky, mastodon, or via email.

 Check out some more stuff to read down below.